 In this context, Target 9 states: "By 2020, invasive alien species and pathways are identified and prioritized, priority species are controlled or eradicated, and measures are in place to manage pathways to prevent their introduction and establishment".
 This target highlights the importance to ensure a special focus on the management of the introduction pathways of alien species.
-Specifically, this target globally requires that pathways - also referred to as vectors - or any means by which alien species are introduced to new environments and localities, are identified in order to be effectively addressed.
-Depending on the location and relevant ecosystems there are likely to be a number of different pathways (multiple pathways) for the introduction of alien species.
-Common pathways include shipping (ballast water, boat hulls and shipping containers), the accidental or intentional introduction of species from agricultural or aquaculture activities and the escape of species introduced to a new environment.
-Major pathways will vary between countries and will need to be well identified in order to be effectively addressed.
+Specifically, as report in the Quick guide to the Aichi Biodiversity Targets this target globally requires that pathways are identified in order to be effectively addressed.
+Depending on ecosystems there are likely to be a number of different pathways for the introduction of alien species.
+Common pathways are related to transport activities (ballast water, boat hulls and shipping containers), the accidental or intentional introduction of species from agricultural or aquaculture activities and the escape of species from confined conditions which eventually enter a new environment.
+In most countries there are likely to be several invasive alien species.
+Major pathways vary between countries; therefore countries will need to well identify them in order to manage such pathways effectively.
 Given the limited resources that exist to address this threat and the timeframe for the implementation of the Strategic Plan, governments will need to prioritize the pathways, and invasive alien species they wish to address.
 Once the pathways for the introduction of invasive alien species have been identified and prioritized, actions will need to be taken to prevent the risk of new alien species becoming established.